kapis20/IoT-Pitch-In/README.md

    ```

   ### Sleeping Mode
-  **NOTE**:Arduino allows using many different types of sleeping modes, but for this project, The Power Down mode was used (SLEEP_MODE_PWR_DOWN), mainly because it saves most of the power.
+  **NOTE**: Arduino allows using many different types of sleeping modes, but for this project, The Power Down mode was used (SLEEP_MODE_PWR_DOWN), mainly because it saves most of the power.
 Also, the LCD screen was turned off while in sleeping mode.
 The button was connected to interrupt to wake up Arduino (when pressed).

   ```
   void Going_To_Sleep(){